Looking for Kumbh Mela images? From Kumbh Mela naga baba photos to people taking shahi snan, this photoblog from 2021

 To overcome the issue of cleanliness, over one lakh temporary toilets were built (despite most of them being non-functional and choking as I saw them) and hundreds and thousands of staff were hired to keep the ghats and premises clean.

-A temporary tent city has also been set up at the Kumbh Mela to accommodate pilgrims and visitors.
+A temporary tent city was also set up at the Kumbh Mela to accommodate pilgrims and visitors.
 A camp is available for around 1000 Rupees per person per night in a dormitory of nearly 10 people in a tent.
 To be honest, such an arrangement will fall under the category of a very basic accommodation facility, with shared bathrooms and not-so-clean bedsheets.

 There is, however, dedicated arrangements for high-class tourists too, including special tourist camps with luxury tents for “glamping.”